flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/reporting.md

 ## What is Reporting plugin?

 Reporting plugin will help you to build and bootstrap custom reports built on generic information about usage and processes using reporting plugin.
 Multiple reports to meet various needs can be generated.
-The plugin uses **Superset** as data exploration and visualization tool.
+The plugin uses **Superset** as a data exploration and visualization tool.

 The plugin runs in a Docker container with the official Superset image.